-These healthy easy peanut butter cookies with currants are the perfect healthy lunchbox idea.
+These easy to make wheat germ cookies with peanut butter are the perfect healthy lunchbox idea.
 They are simple, low in fat and sugar, full of protein and fibre, and above all – absolutely delicious!

-These healthy easy peanut butter cookies come together very quickly and are filled with nutritious tasty ingredients.
+These delicious wheat germ cookies come together very quickly and are filled with nutritious tasty ingredients.

 Summer holidays are sadly over (at least for families with school aged children) and it’s back to school uniforms and lunchboxes.
 For me uniforms are easy, but lunchboxes are usually a challenge.
 Shop bought snacks are convenient but tend to be sugary and not very nutritious so it’s usually better to make something at home.
 Though I think most parents will agree that it’s not easy to compete with crisps and sugary snacks, which children seem to crave more and more as they get older (at least in my experience).